Jackie Fairweather: Distance running career

-IAAF Personal Bests

 Sports administration

 In 2001, Fairweather was appointed to the position of Head Coach of the newly established Australian Institute of Sport triathlon program.
 From 2005 to her death on 2014, she held senior sport administration positions with the Australian Sports Commission /Australian Institute of Sport.
 These positions primarily assisted the high performance programs of national sports organisations.

 Fairweather played a major role in triathlon administration and positions included: Triathlon Australia national elite selector, International Triathlon Union (ITU) Athletes Committee (1998–2002) athlete member, ITU Women's Committee member (1997–98) and Triathlon Australia Board Member (first ever athletes' representative) (1998–2001).

 Death

 On 4 November 2014, it was announced that Fairweather had died by suicide at the age of 46 on 1 November 2014, nine days before her 47th birthday.
 Her death led to many former athletes recognizing her achievements.

 Her main Australian triathlon rival in the 1990s, Emma Carney, said: "Jackie was a perfectionist[,] and I think perhaps Jackie never really appreciated – or realised – all that she achieved.
 It wasn't just the races she won, or the sports she excelled in – Jackie was a pioneer in Australian triathlon coaching and administration."

-Emma Snowsill, 2008 Beijing Olympics Women's Triathlon gold medalist, commented that "You shared and cared in your knowledge and passion for our sport more than anyone[,] Jackie Fairweather.
+Emma Snowsill, 2008 Beijing Olympics women's triathlon gold medalist, commented that "You shared and cared in your knowledge and passion for our sport more than anyone[,] Jackie Fairweather.
 “Not only a hero for your athletic abilities, but your generosity to help many up-and-coming athletes to pave a way for themselves and the future of the sport is second to none…" Snowsill was a member of Fairweather's Australian Institute of Sport triathlon squad.

-Her Memorial Service was held at the AIS Arena with more than 600 people attending.
+Her memorial service was held at the AIS Arena with more than 600 people attending.
 The location was apt, as it was where Jackie worked for 13 years and met her husband Simon.